Reference Games as a Testbed for the Alignment of Model Uncertainty and Clarification Requests: Implementation Details

 We used the following models for our experiment: \begin{itemize} \itemsep0em \item \href{https://huggingface.co/Qwen/Qwen2.5-VL-7B-Instruct}{Qwen2.5-VL-7B-Instruct}: temperature 0.7 \item \href{https://huggingface.co/Qwen/Qwen2.5-VL-72B-Instruct}{Qwen2.5-VL-72B-Instruct} (quantized): temperature 0.7 \item \href{https://platform.openai.com/docs/models/gpt-5-mini}{GPT-5-mini}: No temperature control \end{itemize}

-We used a single NVIDIA RTX A6000 GPU for inference with the Qwen models.
+We used a single NVIDIA RTX A6000 GPU for Qwen model inference.
 Depending on model size, generating responses took between \SI{4}{h} and \SI{96}{h} for the data.
-Budget for cloud infrastructure was around 5 USD (GPT-5-mini inference).
+API costs for GPT-5-mini inference were approximately 5 USD.